dekotale/GameBar-Overlay/README.md

 - When change the primary monitor to a diferent resolution monitor, the overlay size do not update properly until GNOME reboots.
 - The width of the clock addon's container slightly changes size when the text displaying the time changes.
+- The extension closes if you click on the clock addon with the 'Close on Empty Area Click' option enabled.

 ## Contributing